 Operations During the Pandemic

-Due to COVID-19 the Counseling Center staff will continue to offer services virtually throughout the spring semester.
-The best way to contact the Counseling Center is by phone at 410-543-6070 or email at email@example.com.
+Due to Salisbury University’s masking policies the Counseling Center staff will continue to offer services virtually throughout the fall 2021 semester.
+The best way to contact the Counseling Center is by phone at 410-543-6070.

 When the Counseling Center is closed, you still have access to support

-If you have mental health concerns outside of regular business hours and wish to speak with someone from our After-Hours Support Line, please call 833-631-1066.
-The support line is available to support students experiencing any kind of mental health crisis.
+If you have mental health concerns outside of regular business hours and wish to speak with someone you can access 24/7 mental health support through TimelyCare’s TalkNow service.
+To connect:

-If you are experiencing a mental health emergency, please call 911, call University Police at 410-543-6222, or proceed to your nearest emergency department.
-You can find additional crisis response resources on our Crisis Resources web page.
+If you are experiencing a mental health emergency, call 911, call University Police at 410-543-6222, or proceed to your nearest emergency department.
+You can find additional crisis response resources on our Crisis Resources webpage.

 For the most up to date information about Salisbury University’s response to the pandemic, please visit SU’s COVID-19 webpage.

-To schedule an initial appointment (also referred to as an intake appointment) students can call the Center at 410-543-6070 during regular business hours.
+To learn more about our current services, visit our Temporary Services website.
+To schedule an appointment, students can call the Center at 410-543-6070 during regular business hours (Monday through Friday from 8:00 am to 4:30 pm.)
 After scheduling, a reminder email will be sent to the student’s SU email address.
 Another email will be sent 30 to 45 minutes prior to the start time of the scheduled appointment.
-This email will include a link which directs students to a secure site where they will complete forms necessary for the intake process.
-Once the forms have been completed, the clinician to whom the student is assigned will begin the virtual session.
-This initial appointment, including completing necessary forms, typically takes approximately 90 minutes, so students should plan accordingly when requesting an appointment.
+This email will include a link which directs students to a secure site where they will complete forms necessary to begin the process.
+Once the forms have been completed, the clinician will begin the virtual session.
+This initial appointment, including completing necessary forms, takes approximately 90 minutes, so students should plan accordingly when requesting an appointment.